 Abstract: The image of the retail brand and the price image of the retailer are of significant importance for achieving a competitive advantage and long-term strengthening of the overall image.
 Retailers' slogans should reflect their overall strategy and facilitate and consolidate the desired positioning in the minds of customers, ie consumers.
 The paper studies retailers with predominantly food products, i.e., high-turnover products.
 Retailers who sell products of different brands find it more difficult to manage and control the positioning of their brand, and the price image also plays a significant role in this.
 This paper aims to investigate and compare consumer perception of retailers' slogans and their price image.
 A primary survey was conducted with persons participating in the purchase of groceries for their household and included the top five retailers in the Croatian market.
 The results showed that the slogan of retailers can play an important role in the successful management of the price image.
-The compliance of the perception of the price image of retailers by the respondents with the associations of their slogans to the price level was noted.
+The compliance of the price level was noted.
 Finally, it is concluded that the harmonization of all elements of the retail marketing mix facilitates and strengthens the desired positioning in the minds of consumers, and thus the price image.